 - International perspectives from faculty members and students

 - Team-based projects enhancing cross-cultural learning

 - Opportunities of internships in companies and/or exchange studies abroad at one of our partner universities

 - Study and career advice

 The skills you will develop by studying economy and society are attractive to a range of employers.
-Our graduates are likely to find work in a variety of industries including; politics and government, banking and finance, NGOs, charities and international development, as well as press and media.
+Our graduates are likely to find work in a variety of industries, including politics and government, banking and finance, NGOs, charities and international development, as well as in the press and media.